backstage/backstage/.changeset/large-humans-listen.md

 '@backstage/plugin-catalog-react': patch
 ---

-Allow `EntityRefLink` to be optionally use the entity peek ahead popover.
+Allow `EntityRefLink` to optionally use the entity peek ahead popover.